 Weeds make you sneeze?
 You’re not alone.
-20% of Americans are plagued by weed allergies.
-Weeds multiply and produce large amounts of pollen fast.
+Up to 20% of Americans suffer from weed allergies.
 Learn more about managing these powerful allergy triggers.

 Ragweed is the biggest troublemaker of all weeds.
 A single plant can produce a million grains of pollen every day.
 Other highly allergenic species include Sagebrush, Redroot Pigweed, Lamb’s Quarters, Russian Thistle and English Plantain.